What is Startup India Seed Fund Scheme?

 Who Can Apply for the Start-up India Seed Fund Scheme?

 For a Start-up to be eligible to access the Start-up India Seed Fund Scheme, it has to satisfy some conditions.
-By satisfying these criteria ensure that, the funds end up being spent on applicants that will give back high growth and the firms with vision for the innovation.
+By satisfying these criteria, the funds ultimately end up being spent on applicants who will deliver high growth and firms with a vision for innovation.
 The key eligibility requirements include:

-1. Incorporation and Age Limit: The financing can only be availed by a legally registered start-up company under Indian legislation (Private Limited Company, LLP, Partnership Firm, etc.).
-The start-up should also be young, which means that it should not be more than 5 years from the time of incorporation.
+1. Incorporation and Age Limit: The financing is available only to a legally registered start-up company under Indian legislation (Private Limited Company, LLP, Partnership Firm, etc.).
+The start-up should also be relatively young, meaning it should be no more than 5 years old from the time of incorporation.

 2. Innovative Ideas: The start-up must work on a novel idea for a product or a solution that can be brought to market with ease and expanded on later.
-It must show a compelling proposition of the competitors it faced or the segment it operated in.
+It must present a compelling proposition of the competitors it faced or the segment in which it operated.

-3. Technology or Business Model Innovation: The scheme seeks especially emerging businesses in dynamic fields including AI/ML, Fintech, Agritech, Biotech among others in extent that innovation is key in creating competition.
+3. Technology or Business Model Innovation: The scheme seeks especially emerging businesses in dynamic fields, including AI/ML, Fintech, Agritech, Biotech, among others, to the extent that innovation is key in creating competition.

 5. Recommendation from Incubators/Accelerators: The start-up must also have a recommendation or endorsement from an approved incubator or accelerator that is recognized under the scheme.